GlassKit

 Publishing phase

-Where the Meta Ray-Ban Display developer platform is as of 2026.
-You can build apps, test them on real hardware, and share a Web App with up to roughly 100 testers via a private URL.
-Public publishing is not open yet.
-Meta has said it's coming.
+Where the Meta Ray-Ban Display developer platform is as of mid-2026: a developer preview (opened May 14, 2026).
+You can build apps, test them on real hardware, and share a Web App with anyone who has its HTTPS URL and developer mode enabled.
+There is no public app store yet; Meta says broad publishing is planned for 2026.

 GlassViewport